pipacs/shop/README.md

 pod 'Shop'
 ```

-## Author

-Akos Polster, akos@pipacs.com

 ## License

 Shop is available under the BSD "Simplified" license.
-See the LICENSE file for more info.
+See the file [LICENSE](LICENSE) for more info.